Lords of Westerlo: The end of the marquessate of Westerlo

 Karel-Willem (Charles-Guillaume) would be the last feudal Marquess of Westerlo.
-With the annexation of the Austrian Netherlands to the First French Republic on the first of October 1795 feodality was definitively abolished.
+With the annexation of the Austrian Netherlands to the First French Republic on the first of October 1795 feudality was definitively abolished.
 The marquessate of Westerlo seized to exist and was divided in municipalities.
 The Merode Family lived in exile in Maastricht and later in Prussia and Saxony.
 The country estate and extensive domains in the region were confiscated by the Republic and put on sale.
 They could be bought back by agents acting on behalf of the exiled family.
 Karel-Willem and his family returned to Belgium in 1800.

 The title of 'Marquess of Westerlo' was recognized by King William I of the Netherlands in 1823 and will be inherited by his eldest son: